brianAsimba/MachineLearningblog/_posts/2019-04-18-Introduction-post.md

 This is the simplest type of Supervised learning where a model is used to predict a continuous value.
 The well known example is the Portland housing price prediction.
 For the housing price prediction we use a housing price, we will use the housing price dataset.

 # **Linear Regression**
-Linear regression is a type of supervised learning algorithm where predictions are made using a model that fits the data linearly on the data.
+Linear regression is a supervised learning algorithm where we make predictions using a model that fits linearly on the data.
 Regression comes from the fact that the prediction output values are continuous.
 Some of the most common notations used in Machine Learning are: m- Number of training examples. x- Input variables y-Output variables